Leveraging Class Hierarchies with Metric-Guided Prototype Learning: Introduction

 \section{Introduction}

-The errors of critical systems such as autonomous navigation can range from benign to dramatic, \eg confusing a car with a van \vs a street lamp with a crossing pedestrian.
-However, this error discrepancy is not taken into account by most classification algorithms, neither in the chosen loss functions nor the evaluation metrics.
-Criticisms of neural networks have also targeted their tendency to produce improbable yet confident errors, notably when attacked \citep{akhtar2018threat}.
-A step towards more reliable and interpretable algorithms would be to explicitly model that some class confusions are less acceptable than others.
+Most classification models focus on maximizing the prediction accuracy, regardless of the semantic nature of errors.
+This can lead to high performing models, but puzzling errors such as confusing tigers and sofas, and casts doubt on what a model actually understands of the required task and data distribution.
+Neural networks in particular have been criticized for their tendency to produce improbable yet confident errors, notably when under adversarial attacks \citep{akhtar2018threat}. \LOIC{ Training deep models to produce not only produce fewer but also \emph{better} errors can increase their trustworthiness, which is crucial for downstream applications such as autonomous driving or land use and land cover monitoring \cite{bertinetto2020making, deng2010does}.}

+In many classification problems, the target classes can be organized according to a tree-shaped hierarchical structure.
+Such a taxonomy can be generated by domain experts, or automatically inferred from class names using the WordNet graph \citep{miller1990introduction} or from word embeddings \citep{mikolov2013word2vec}.
+A step towards more reliable and interpretable algorithms would be to explicitly model the difference of gravity between errors, as defined by a hierarchical nomenclature.

-For a classification task over a set $\cK$ of $K$ classes, this hierarchy of errors can be encapsulated by a cost matrix $D\in \bR^{K\times K}_+$, defined such that the cost of predicting class $k$ when the true class is $l$ is $D[k,l]\geq 0$, and $D[k,k]=0$.
-In this paper, we also assume that $D$ respects the triangle inequality: $D[k,l] + D[l,m] \geq D[k,m]$ for all $k,l,m$ in $\cK$.
-A prominent setting in which such matrix can be constructed is when the set of classes $\cK$ is organized according to a tree-shaped hierarchy.
-Among many other options \citep{kosmopoulos2015evaluation}, one can define $D[k,l]$ as the length of the shortest path between the nodes corresponding to classes $k$ and $l$.
-Such tree-shaped taxonomy of concepts can be generated by domain experts, or automatically from class names with the WordNet graph \citep{miller1990introduction} or word embeddings \citep{mikolov2013word2vec} for example.
+For a classification task over a set $\cK$ of $K$ classes, the hierarchy of errors can be encapsulated by a cost matrix $D\in \bR^{K\times K}_+$, defined such that the cost of predicting class $k$ when the true class is $l$ is $D[k,l]\geq 0$, and $D[k,k]=0$ for all $k=1\cdots K$.
+Among many other options \citep{kosmopoulos2015evaluation}, one can define $D[k,l]$ as the length of the shortest path between the nodes corresponding to classes $k$ and $l$ in the tree-shaped class taxonomy.

-As pointed out by \citet{bertinetto2020making}, the first step towards algorithms aware of error costs would be to generalize the use of cost-based metrics.
+As pointed out by \citet{bertinetto2020making}, the first step towards algorithms aware of hierarchical structures would be to generalize the use of cost-based metrics.
 For example, early iterations of the ImageNet challenge \citep{russakovsky2015imagenet, deng2010does} proposed to weight errors according to hierarchy-based costs.
-For a dataset indexed by $\cN$, the \emph{Average Cost} (AC) between class predictions $y\in \cK^\cN$ and the true labels $z\in \cK^\cN$ is defined as:
+For a dataset indexed by $\cN$, the \emph{Average Hierarchical Cost} (AHC) between class predictions $y\in \cK^\cN$ and the true labels $z\in \cK^\cN$ is defined as: